 Vendor Declaration:

 ☑ Vendor WILL NOT SUBMIT a Redacted Agreement.
-Citizens may post Vendor's fultecample non-redacted Agreement on its public website, and may release the Agreement to any member of the public without notice to Vendor.
+Citizens may post Vendor's full, complete, and non-redacted Agreement on its public website, and may release the Agreement to any member of the public without notice to Vendor.

 Or